LAPIP Treatment

 LAPIP™ Certified Clinician Badge

-Frequently Asked Questions About LAPIP Treatment for Failing Dental Implants
+Frequently Asked Questions About LAPIP

 LAPIP™ stands for Laser-Assisted Peri-Implant Procedure.
 It is a minimally invasive laser treatment designed to treat failing dental implants affected by peri-implantitis (a bacterial infection that causes inflammation and bone loss around implants).